csgillespie/efficientR/main.md

 ```
 is around five to ten times faster than `ifelse(mark >= 40, "pass", "fail")`.

-An additional quirk of `ifelse()` is that although it is more *programmer efficient*, as it is more concise and understandable, than multi-line alternatives, it is often **less** *computationally efficient* than a more verbose alternative.
+An additional quirk of `ifelse()` is that although it is more *programmer efficient*, as it is more concise and understandable than multi-line alternatives, it is often **less** *computationally efficient* than a more verbose alternative.
 This is illustrated with the following benchmark, in which the second option runs around 20 times faster, despite the results being identical:

 ```r